 - With your dog in a sitting position, hold a treat at its nose, and give your pooch the command "beg."

 - As your dog reaches to take the treat in its mouth, slowly raise the treat over its head so that your dog will have to reach up to get it.
-Pull it up until the dog is sitting on their hind end with the front paws off the floor and held in front in the begging position.
+Pull it up until the dog is sitting on its hind end with the front paws off the floor and held in front in the begging position.

 - As soon as your dog is in the begging position, tell your dog "good" or click your clicker, and give it a treat.